Conference of European Regional Legislative Assemblies

-The Conference of European Regions with Legislative Power (RLEG) is a political network and joint initiative of leading regions in Europe with legislative power, their own system of government, parliament and head of government.
-It primarily consists of representatives of regional governments from European Union (EU) member states.
-The countries of Scotland, Northern Ireland and Wales are members of the conference, and although located in Europe, they are no longer part of the European Union.
-It is not a formal EU institution, and only 73 regions of 8 member states participate.
+The Conference of European Regional Legislative Assemblies (CALRE) is a political network and joint initiative of leading regions in Europe with legislative power, their own system of government, parliament and head of government.
+It primarily consists of representatives of regional authorities from European Union (EU) member states.
+It is not a formal EU institution, and 69 regions of 7 member states participate.

 Background

-The Conference of European Regions with Legislative Power advocates for a system of multilevel governance across the European Union (EU) by advocating for co-responsibility in the integration process.
+CALRE advocates for a system of multilevel governance across the European Union (EU) by advocating for co-responsibility in the integration process.
 The body suggests that this would ensure the "precise application of the decentralised dimension of the principles of subsidiarity and proportionality".

 The network aims to bring together the regions across the European Union and continental Europe who hold legislative powers with devolved systems of government which hold legal competencies that have been created as a result of the political and constitutional mechanism of the member states of the European Union in which the region is part of.
-In the case of Scotland, Northern Ireland and Wales, these three countries are no longer part of the European Union, following a United Kingdom wide decision to leave the European Union in 2016.

 At a point, the regions part of the conference accounted for 56% of the total population of the European Union.

 History

 Conference of European Regional Legislative Assemblies

-On 7 October 1997, the Conference of European Regional Legislative Assemblies (CALRE) was established in Oviedo, Spain, following a period of meetings to enhance European roles for regional legislatures.
+On 7 October 1997, the Conference of European Regional Legislative Assemblies' (CALRE) was established in Oviedo, Spain, following a period of meetings to enhance European roles for regional legislatures.

 Three precedents were the founding principles: